FilipeAraujo/tableandfriends_ios/README.md

 - Xcode 4.6
 - iOS 6.1 (using ARC, GCD and storyboard)
-- Facebook SDK (for testing purpose its necessary a facebook key)
+- Facebook SDK (for testing purpose its necessary a Facebook key)

 ## Custom Login form